Neck and arm pain – Cervical radiculopathy

 - Deep massage to the muscular spasms and trigger spots

-- Avoid Cervical extension or tilting the head back
+- Advise to avoid cervical extension or tilting the head back

 - Ice and/or heat therapy